 Engagement for Information

 The most common form of engagement, an engagement for information is a meeting or correspondence involving a two-way exchange of information.
-This dialogue makes a vital contribution to our overall understanding of a company, its management and its approach to sustainability issues.
+This dialogue makes a vital contribution to our overall understanding of a company, its management and its approach to ESG issues.

 Engagement for Change

 An engagement for change typically involves a series of one-to-one meetings and correspondence where we seek influence with a defined objective.
-An engagement for change will often relate to sustainability issues and our tailored approach enables us to focus on the issues or concerns material to each company.
+An engagement for change will often relate to ESG issues and our tailored approach enables us to focus on the issues or concerns material to each company.
 Given the rigour of our analysis before making an initial investment, we find the need for engagements for change relatively limited when compared to engagements for information.

 While we carefully consider the views of a company when determining how to vote, we always vote in the best interests of our clients.
 We consider every resolution on an individual basis and, where we can vote, we have a 100% voting record.